 Platform and Technology Capabilities

-Home / IT Blogs / Private Cloud Hosting vs. Hyperscale: What’s the Difference?
+Home / Insights / Blog / Private Cloud Hosting vs. Hyperscale: What’s the Difference?

 March 24, 2020 - by Synoptek

 As the pressure to drive business agility mounts, cloud adoption is fast becoming a business prerogative for many today.
 Cloud is enabling organizations to accelerate their digital transformation journey while breaking the barriers of traditional business operations in an efficient and affordable manner.
 While there are numerous benefits cloud computing offers, understanding the difference between private cloud hosting and hyperscale cloud is essential.
 Wondering what is best for your business?
 Read on to learn about the differences and make the right cloud decision.

 Private cloud hosting allows businesses to access resources hosted on dedicated or proprietary infrastructure.
 Since it offers resources to meet the needs and goals of a single organization, it is best suited for businesses with mission-critical workloads that need to constantly meet security, business governance or regulatory compliance requirements.

 Private clouds offer total control and ownership of the environment, and hence are a popular choice for organizations that require a high level of service availability or uptime; according to research, private cloud adoption increased to 75% in 2018.
 However, they demand substantial IT support – to manage and maintain the complex environment and are known to be expensive as businesses need to bear all of the acquisition, deployment, support and maintenance costs involved.

 A hyperscale cloud allows businesses to access and scale resources based on demand.
 As the demand increases, organizations can get access to the required computer, storage, memory, or networking resources.
 Organizations can scale up to add more capability to existing cloud infrastructure and also scale-out across hundreds of nodes.